MicrosoftDocs/nav-content/dynamics-nav-app/madeira-powerbi.md

 ---
 title: Dynamics NAV and Power BI Content Packs
-description: Getting insight, business intelligence, and KPIs from your Financials data is easy with Power BI and the Financials content packs.
+description: Getting insight, business intelligence, and KPIs from your Dynamics NAV data is easy with Power BI and the Dynamics NAV content packs.
 author: edupont04

 ms.service: dynamics365-financials